 Nexium is contraindicated in patients with known hypersensitivity to proton pump inhibitors (PPIs) (angioedema and anaphylaxis have occurred).

 Prevacid is contraindicated in patients with known severe hypersensitivity to any component of the formulation.

 Prilosec is contraindicated in the following:

-- Patients with known hypersensitivity to substituted benzimidazoles or any component of the formulation. - Patients receiving rilpivirine-containing products.
+Patients with known hypersensitivity to substituted benzimidazoles or any component of the formulation.